Indonesian slang: Jakarta slang

-Jakarta including Botabek is the capital city of Indonesia with a population of more than 20 million people.
-Consequently, such a huge population will undoubtedly have a role in the Jakarta slang evolution.
-Much of the slang evolved from the Betawi dialect.
+Jakarta including Bodetabek is the capital city of Indonesia with a population of more than 20 million people.
+Consequently, such a huge population with a more diverse ethnicity, socioeconomic background, and different nationalities will undoubtedly have a role in the Jakarta slang evolution.
+And being the biggest media production nationwide such as national TV broadcasts, film productions, social media contents, etc, Jakarta Slang has influenced the rest of Indonesia's regional slang.
+Either directly or indirectly with varying adaptations.
+Much of the slang evolved from the Betawi dialect, that itself, absorbs some regional or foreign dialects as a result of past interactions.